buildbreakdo/lambda-starter/README.md

 #### Update
 To update your Lambda function with the latest code run:

 `npm run update`

+#### Invoke
+To invoke your Lambda function that is now deployed with the mock event.json:

+`npm run invoke`

 #### Local Development
 Prerequisites.
 Running Serverless projects and functions locally with SAM Local requires Docker to be installed and running.